laurarokkjaer/Visual_portfolio_assignment_3/README.md

 To solve this assignment i mainly worked with ```tensorflow``` operations in order to process the images, as well as initialzing the model and it's layers.
 The model used from this installments is ```VGG16```and the dataset used is tensorflows ```CIFAR-10``` (32x32).
 Furthermore ```scikit-learn```was used for the classification report and ```matplotlib```for plotting.

 ## Usage (reproducing results)

+- load data into ``ìnput```
+- change your current working directory to the folder before src in order to get access to the input folder as well
+-

 For this .py script the following should be written in the command line:
 - change directory to the folder /src
 - write the command: python pretrained_cnns.py